pHo9UBenaA/window-merger/README.md

 # Window Merger

-A Chrome extension that helps you efficiently manage browser windows by merging multiple windows into one.
+A Chrome extension that lets you efficiently manage your browser windows by merging them into one.

 ## Features

 - Merge all windows of the same profile.
 - Merge all incognito windows (if permission is granted for incognito mode).
+- Preserve pinned tabs, tab groups, and tab mute states when merging.
-- Simple activation via left-click on the extension icon or keyboard shortcut (Control/Command + M).
+- Activate easily by clicking the extension icon or pressing `Ctrl/Command + M`.
-- When windows are merged, tab groups and pinned tabs remain intact.
-- Preserves tab mute states after merging.

 ## Important Information